sampsyo/cs6120/content/blog/2019-09-25-manually-managed-memory.md

    a `ptr<bool>`)
    - N.B. that "reading" data of the wrong type is still allowed, which actually mirrors the current interpreter implementation for other operations

+All of our tests pass.
+For fun, we also included tests to stress memory allocation, for example by allocating and free-ing in a tight loop and by allocating very large amounts of memory.
+Those pass too, but some of them take a few seconds to complete :)